 A substantially different version of this books was previously published as Memphis Mojo

 Memphis homicide detectives J.W.
 Ragsdale and Tyrone Walker are back... taking on a cowboy preacher, a vicious street gang, and a killer who talks to ghosts.

 Memphis homicide cop JW Ragsdale has to solve the murder of a socialite, a drunken conventioneer, and a gang leader just as tourists are arriving in droves for the International BBQ contest and Cotton Carnival.
 It's a wild tale of deception, crime, and Southern barbecue.

 This book is really a sly skewering of the racial, social and religious constructions of the American South disguised as a detective novel.
-The best thing about Memphis Mojo is the dialogue.
+The best thing about Memphis Luck is the dialogue.
 The dialogue!
 Ragsdale and Walker are like George and Gracie, Ralph and Alice, Lorelai and Rory Gilmore.
 The dialogue between these two is intricate and seamless.
 The Fred Astaire and Ginger Rogers of conversation.